brianjtarte/ten-thousand/README.md

    us back to where we were on 6/9/22.
 (6/11/22)
 3. Managed to get a bit further along on Lab II, but still not able to pass the "bank_one_roll_then_quit" test.
 (06/11/22)
+4. 6/16/2022
+   - our bot doesnt actually perform any logic, it does get the rolls we want to save at their indexes, we just havent gotton it to do anything.
 ### Bug Fixes:
 6/11/22
 1. Cleaned up script files to remove excessive print statements that were breaking our tests